xyflow/react-flow-docs/docs/api/react-flow-props.md

 ## Keys

-Use these props to disable the backspace or delete key and more.
+Use these props to disable or change the node and edge delete key (default is backspace) or the keys to draw a selection box:

 import keys from '../../docs-data/react-flow-props/keys';